 Remarkable progress in the last four decades has revealed the atomic structure of proteins, enzymes, and genes; the nature of the genetic code; and how genes can be turned on or off in response to the demands of the environment.
 As our understanding of fundamental biological processes has increased, so has our appreciation that the focus on information transfer through nucleic acids provides an inadequate basis for understanding living systems.
 The activities of proteins are regulated by post-translational modifications—chemical changes in protein structure—and are affected by small signaling molecules.
 Dissecting metabolic pathways and reconstructing cellular networks requires supplementing the traditional arsenal of molecular, genetic, biochemical, and cell biological techniques with advances in chemical and physical methods that make it possible to characterize the state of a biological system under a given set of conditions.
 Chemical and physical biology provides a link between classical approaches to studying biology and the chemical tools and physical methods required to understand dynamic changes in complex biological systems.

 Students who are interested in understanding living systems in detail will require considerable proficiency in mathematics and physics as well as a broad background in both chemistry and biology.
 In its emphasis on quantitative, physical, and chemical tools, this concentration represents a significant departure from traditional undergraduate programs of study in the biological and life sciences.
 Our goal is to provide the next generation of life scientists with the background needed to make new advances in the quantitative understanding of living systems.
-The CPB concentration is intended primarily for students considering careers in research.

 A thesis based on laboratory research is required to be eligible for honors in the Chemical and Physical Biology concentration.
 Students are encouraged to begin thesis research in a laboratory no later than the start of their junior year.